 Have you ever had that one friend, who is awesome?
 But then you have that one friend that is not only AWESOME but also super bloody TALENTED too?
 So this is Stephanie!
 Not only is she awesome but she is so bloody talented in EVERYTHING she does, it just makes me .....
 Jealous?
 Maybe but more proud to say - HEY I KNOW THAT WOMAN!
 Sure I wish I had the ability to just have the talent, or even the talent to teach myself the way she does!
 I have different talents though - not many that are over and above hers because again she is pretty awesome!
 I was raised though to realize that everyone has different abilities and that doesn't make us greater or lesser than the next person - It makes us US, who we are!
 I love who I am - well some days lol Some days I don't and that is okay too.

 The thing about Stephanie is that she shares her knowledge with those she knows.
 So one day when we were out at Ikea she shared this knowledge with me!
 She told me how that there is a product that can be added to acrylic paint (even chalk paint using a different ratio) and you can use it on fabric without heat setting it.

 WHAT the actual F!
 Seriously!
 We went straight from Ikea to Curry's Art Store in Hamilton and she hooked me up.
-I will say I was a bit skeptical BUT I tried it and it worked!
+I will say, I was a bit skeptical BUT I tried it and it worked!
 I tested what I made the other day and I put so much confidence in her knowledge I put the rug in with a load of colors.
 YEP I was so scared it would run but guess what it DIDN'T!!!!!
 I was so happy!
-I want to share the knowledge Stephanie passed onto me, onto you!
+I want to share the knowledge Stephanie passed on to me, with you!

 So here are the steps!